Tyler Vorst, DC

 Dr. Vorst has honorably served 10 years in the Ohio Air Force National Guard as a dental technician.
-He currently resides in Findlay with his wife Frances; and daughter Maribeth.
+He currently resides in Findlay with his wife Frances, daughter Maribeth, and son Garen.
 He enjoys spending time with family and friends, along with hiking, kayaking, and playing ice hockey.

 Why I chose Chiropractic:

 "As a student, even at a young age I have always enjoyed science and learning the process of how and why things work the way they do.
 This carried on into my high school and college days, where I was privileged in having great anatomy and physiology teachers.
 I became amazed by how the human body is able to function, adapt, grow, and change; and this knowledge really pushed me towards choosing chiropractic as my profession.
 We are able to improve function, correct maladaptations, promote tissue growth, and see the change that happens as the patient gets better.
 To be able to accomplish all these things through conservative means is what inspired me the most to join the chiropractic profession."

 Function based testing and treatment has become the ‘Best practice’ for resolving pain in today’s world.
 It begins with the identification of the source of the symptoms in a very specific manner and after treatment leaves the patient not only with less discomfort, but better movement and performance.